Gail Maney case: Prison guard says he was impersonated for 'false evidence'

 "When the police accused me of ordering a hit I was shocked because I thought they were just playing some game because I honestly only ever thought something like that happened in a movie," she said.
 "It's just bizarre, it's so weird."

-So five days later he took two men - the two later given immunity from prosecution - to pick her up from Queen Street where she was a sex worker.
+So five days later he took two men - the two later given immunity from prosecution - to pick her up from Queen St where she was a sex worker.

 Stone, and the two other men given immunity, took Stephens into a back room and raped her, then Stone slit her throat before ordering the two men to dump her body.